YTYP UG

 You'll save a lot of money if you're planning to visit friends and family by train.
 You can also use the railcard to get savings on experiences and days out.

-Find your way around campus and the city
+Find your way around the city

-Download a map of our campus
+Download our campus map

-Where our main buildings are located
+Find our main buildings

 Visiting students looking at large campus map to help navigate - Open Day 2023